oloapinivad/MiLES/README.md

 routine that brings the user through the standard web-based installation.
 Packages are also included in **MiLES** and can be installed offline.
 - "ncdf4" provides the interface for NetCDF files.
-- "maps" provides the world maps for the plots.
+- "maps" provides the world maps for the plots: it needs to be at least v3.0
 - "PCICt" provides the tools to handle 360-days and 365-days calendars (from model data).
 - "akima" provides the interpolation for map projections.
 - "mapproj" provides a series of map projection that can be used.